Online energy tools

 Close the fireplace damper when not in use.
 An open damper will allow the warm air to escape.

-Keep in mind—nearly half of your electric bill in the summer goes toward cooling your home.
+Keep in mind - nearly half of your energy bill in the summer goes toward cooling your home.
 Therefore, maintaining your air conditioner and keeping the sun's heat out of your house are the two most important ways to save.

 Turn up the thermostat

-An optimal setting for improved energy efficiency is at or above 78 degrees.
+An optimal setting for improved energy efficiency during warm weather is at or above 78 degrees.
 For every degree you turn up the temperature, you could save 2% to 3% on your cooling bill.

 Maintain your AC